THE SACRAMENTAL YEARS FOR YOUTH IN OUR FAITH FORMATION PROGRAM ARE

 Baptism

 We ask that all parents seeking Baptism for a child first complete a Baptism Class offered every other month at St. Joseph the Worker Church.
 Please check our event calendar to see when the next class is scheduled, or call the parish office for dates and to register.
-Once the Baptism Class is completed, call Fr.
-Joe Molloy in the parish office (483-3772) to speak to the pastor and set up a time for your child's Baptism.
+Once the Baptism Class is completed, call the the parish office 217-483-3772 to start the process of setting up a date for your child's baptism.

 Reconciliation